Tapeheads

-Tapeheads is a 1988 comedy film directed by Bill Fishman and starring John Cusack, Tim Robbins, Clu Gulager, Doug McClure, Jessica Walter, Mary Crosby, Sam Moore and Junior Walker.
+Tapeheads is a 1988 American comedy film directed by Bill Fishman and starring John Cusack, Tim Robbins, Clu Gulager, Doug McClure, Jessica Walter, Mary Crosby, Sam Moore and Junior Walker.
 The film was produced by Michael Nesmith, who briefly appears as a bottled water delivery man.

-The film premiered at the U.S. Film Festival on January 22, 1988, with De Laurentiis Entertainment Group attached as distributor and a tentative release date of March 1988.
+The film premiered at the Sundance Film Festival (then known as the U.S. Film Festival) on January 22, 1988, with De Laurentiis Entertainment Group attached as distributor and a tentative release date of March 1988.
 However, due to financial concerns, distribution rights reverted to NBC Productions, which sold them to Avenue Pictures.
 The film was ultimately released on October 21, 1988 and was pulled from theaters only two weeks into its theatrical run.
 A poll of theater patrons by Avenue concluded that the film's underperformance could be attributed to the company's marketing campaign, which was described as "too hip and selective" and aimed to promote the film as more of a slapstick comedy.